ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 | Break         | Format or recursion collapse (e.g. entry not formed, syntax missing) |
 | Contradiction | Logic inconsistency between entries or within a module               |

 All failure detections must be logged with clear labels and a reference to the triggering input.
+Constitution Disk Wars address systemic failures.

 ---